-United has begun conducting design, environmental and permitting work in coordination with the U.S. Navy, and is planning to construct monitoring and extraction wells for Phase I of the project in 2024.
-United has secured State grant funding to support construction of the montioring wells, and anticipates securing grant funding to support construction of Phase I extraction wells in late 2023.
+United initiated design, environmental and permitting work in coordination with the U.S. Navy, under a Memorandum of Agreement (MOA) and license agreement, and is constructing monitoring and extraction wells for the project to be completed in 2024.
+United has secured State grant funding to support construction of the monitoring wells, and has secured grant funding to partially support construction of Phase I extraction wells that is planned to start in early 2026.